rust-lang/book/src/ch20-03-advanced-types.md

 We can combine `str` with all kinds of pointers: for example, `Box<str>` or `Rc<str>`.
 In fact, you’ve seen this before but with a different dynamically sized type: traits.
 Every trait is a dynamically sized type we can refer to by using the name of the trait.
-In [“Using Trait Objects That Allow for Values of Different Types”][using-trait-objects-that-allow-for-values-of-different-types]<!-- ignore --> in Chapter 18, we mentioned that to use traits as trait objects, we must put them behind a pointer, such as `&dyn Trait` or `Box<dyn Trait>` (`Rc<dyn Trait>` would work too).
+In [“Using Trait Objects to Abstract over Shared Behavior”][using-trait-objects-to-abstract-over-shared-behavior]<!-- ignore -->
+in Chapter 18, we mentioned that to use traits as trait objects, we must put them behind a pointer, such as `&dyn Trait` or `Box<dyn Trait>` (`Rc<dyn Trait>` would work too).

 To work with DSTs, Rust provides the `Sized` trait to determine whether or not a type’s size is known at compile time.
 This trait is automatically implemented